This spot has been added by

 The yellowbanded sweetlips is one of the many very colorful fish that call Wakatobi’s house reef home.

 Impressive groupers are found in the caves and below the outcrops.
-Off the reef edge is the area where more open water fish species aggregate as well as green sea turtles and yellow-lipped sea krait.
+Off the reef edge is the area where more open water fish species congregate, along with green sea turtles and yellow-lipped sea krait.

 Maori wrasse at Wakatobi Resort